babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 }
 ```

 This works for ES2015 but the question next is what about ES2016?
 Are we supposed to create a new folder for each year and a new field in `package.json`?
-That also seems unsustainable later, and even produces even larger `node_modules` still.
+That seems unsustainable, and will continue to produce larger `node_modules`.

-I feel like this is similar to how we had a babel preset for each year and ended up creating `preset-latest` which included all the yearly plugins (we removed that soon after in favor of `preset-env`).
+I feel like this is similar to how we had a Babel preset for each year and ended up creating `preset-latest` which included all the yearly plugins (we removed that soon after in favor of `preset-env`).

 Having a field like `es-latest` or `esnext` may not be helpful either because we want the library versions to be fixed yet changing.
 And providing only the source may not always be helpful if you use non-standard syntax, TS, Flow, JSX, etc which might have different behavior based on compiler version.
 Maybe we need some changes on the `npm` side?